vihao1802/social-media-server-microservice/README.md

 ```bash
 cd social-media-server-microservice
 ```
-2. Setup `.env` file in every service like `.env.example` file.
+2. Setup `.env` file in every service base on `.env.example` file.

-2. Build and run all services container setup in `docker-compose.yml` file.
+2. Build and run all service containers that have been set up in `docker-compose.yml` file with the command

 ```bash
 docker compose up --build -d